pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

-Parameters:
+- Parameters
-- options: SubscriptionOptions – behavior configuration.
+  - options Type: SubscriptionOptions — Behavior configuration.

 ### Create a subscription set

-Keep a strong reference to each Subscription/SubscriptionSet to keep them alive.
+Keep a strong reference to each Subscription/SubscriptionSet so it stays in memory.

 ```
 `// client-based, general-scoped